ASCVD – atherosclerotic cardiovascular disease

 Croí is a member of FH Europe.
 See here for more information on FH.
 Link here

 - Other risk factors that contribute to ASCVD include a poor diet, low levels of physical activity, being overweight, excessive alcohol intake, and stress.
 Age and gender are also contributory factors, especially in women after menopause.

 Some of the causes that lead to ASCVD are outside of our control.
 However, there are several risk factors that we can take control of.
 By focusing on these, we can significantly reduce the risk of developing ASCVD.

 - Physical activity.
 Aim to move more and reduce your sitting time.
 Small changes such as taking the stairs instead of the lift can make a big difference to your health.
 Being active is a great way to strengthen your heart muscle, manage your cholesterol, weight and blood pressure and most importantly makes you feel good.

 - Heart-healthy diet.
 Limiting our intake of saturated fat, alcohol, sugar and salt can help reduce our cholesterol, blood pressure, weight and risk of diabetes.

 - Managing stress.
 Being stressed or anxious may bring on symptoms like angina or chest pain but developing ways to cope with stress can reduce its effect on your health.

 - Quitting smoking.
 Smoking doubles your risk of developing heart disease.
 If you are a smoker, the single most important thing you can do is to stop smoking!

 - Regular check– Visit your doctor and get your blood pressure and cholesterol levels checked.
 Everyone should have their first cholesterol screening test by age 35 for men, and age 45 for women.
-Blood pressure should be checked every 2 years.
+Blood pressure should be checked at least every 2 years.
 Those who are at higher risk should consider more frequent assessment: those taking medicines to lower cholesterol levels should be offered a cholesterol test every year.